-

 LGIM has seen a rise in the number of human resources teams attending building tours to make sure spaces are chosen not just for their functionality, but to support health and wellbeing, from cycle facilities to proximity to gyms and the safety of the walk to work.

-LGIM has already seen occupiers prepared to pay a premium for high quality low carbon offices such as in its newly refurbished Tempo office building in Maidenhead.
+Building construction for LGIM's Tempo office building in Maidenhead is fully underway.
 The building was the former home of the Three mobile phone company and had become tired and offered little natural light and no external space.
-Rather than tear it down however, our development team decided on the more sustainable route of redesigning and refurbishing the existing building so that it is now close to net zero.
+Rather than tear it down however, our development team decided on the more sustainable route of redesigning and refurbishing the existing building to achieve reduced targets for both embodied and operational carbon.

 In doing so they were able to introduce health and wellbeing features such as the impressive 5,000 sq ft roof terrace and spin room in the basement.
 There is also an extended reception with break-out and meeting space and a public café on the ground floor.
 And with parking space for 130 bicycles, lockers, showers, and drying rooms, as well as charging points for electric vehicles, it’s designed to be a healthy modern workspace.